asuzukii/BioFaceNetPyTorch/README.md

 ## Some Notes on the Research Paper
 ### Introduction
+**tl;dr: lot's of approaches were made to try reconstructing facial lighting interactions**
 * Many existing generic models that study facial appearance assume faces are lambertian and ignore specular components
 * diffuse albedo is often implemented with a statistical model or with an unconstrained albedo map
   * this might lead to implausible skin colours and not enough non-linearities